By Carlos Ian H. Mendoza, USTP Claveria STRATCOMM

 Claveria, Misamis Oriental.
-Participants from the academe, industry and government convened at the Center for Life-Long Education at the University of Science and Technology of Southern Philippines (USTP) in Claveria last September 20-24, 2021 for the Mt.
+Participants from the academe, industry, and government convened at the Center for Life-Long Education at the University of Science and Technology of Southern Philippines (USTP) in Claveria last September 20-24, 2021, for the Mt.
 Balatukan Range Natural Park Eco-Tourism Summit.

-The 5-day activity began with a presentation of plan outline, the ecotourism areas, attractions, components, issues and problems.
+The 5-day activity began with a presentation of the plan outline, the ecotourism areas, attractions, components, issues, and problems.
 The goal is to protect and develop the Mt.
 Balatukan Range Natural Park (MBRNP) and educate the stakeholders on the significance of the protected area.
 The Mt.
 Balatukan Range is a potential eco-tourism site that can attract local and foreign tourists.
 It is also home to a diverse species of flora and fauna including the Philippine Eagle.
 It is listed 103rd Key Biodiversity Area, 91st Important Bird Area and is the 121st in the Conservation Priority Area in the Philippines.

 The beautiful Baantawan Lake in Mt.
 Balatukan Range Natural Park (MBRNP)

 Marjun Mandamiento Basbason, a forest ranger of the Mt.
-Balatukan Ancenstral Domain, welcomed any development in the area as a potential source of livelihood.
+Balatukan Ancestral Domain, welcomed any development in the area as a potential source of livelihood.
 This will also make the Indigenous People (IP) community less vulnerable to the influence of joining the problem of insurgency.

 Resource persons include Clint Django G. Pacana, OIC of the Office of the Vice Chancellor for Administration and Finance of USTP Claveria and Person-in-Charge of the Agropolis S&T Park; Angelie S. Azcuna-Collera, USTP Center for Human Development Studies Head; Rico Libre, Department of Tourism (DOT-10) Operation Officer; and Liza Requina, Senior Ecosystem Management Specialist of the Department of Environment and Natural Resources (DENR-10).